succinctlabs/sp1/book/generating-proofs/prover-options.md

 ## Core (Default)

 The default prover mode generates a list of STARK proofs that in aggregate have size proportional to the size of the execution.
-Use in settings where you don't care about **verification cost / proof size**.
+Use this in settings where you don't care about **verification cost / proof size**.

 ```rust,noplayground
 let client = ProverClient::new();